FabriceGhislain7/data-analytics-portfoglio/README.md

 - 📊 **Tools Used**: Python, Pandas, Matplotlib, Seaborn, Excel.
 - 📁 **Files**:
   - "main.ipynb" → Jupyter Notebook with data exploration & visualization.
-  - "data_titanic.xls" → Dataset used for the analysis.
+  - "data_titanic.csv" → Dataset used for the analysis.

 ## 🚀 How to Use:
 1. Open "main.ipynb" in Jupyter Notebook.